karare1/backpack_shop/README.md

 - I would like to create a blog with full CRUD functionality for registerd users and allow them to share product experience and backpack lifestyle
 - give the users an option to sign up for a newsletter
 - expand product managent page; I would like to allow the superuser to access the customers reviews on frontend without needing to access the admin panel
-- generate actual rating instead of adding them via admin; (in my project I have added rating via admin for 'sorting by rate' purposes as I do not have many reviews)
+- generate actual rating instead of adding them via admin panel; (in my project I have added rating via admin for 'sorting by rate' purposes as I do not have many reviews)
 <br>
 <br>